anastaciocintra/escpos-coffee/README.md

 ```

 ### dithering
-Show how to work with BitonalThreshold and BitonalOrderedDither.
+Shows how to work with BitonalThreshold and BitonalOrderedDither.
 Bellow, we can see how to use ordered dither class.
 ```
   algorithm = new BitonalOrderedDither();